 “As a college graduate, the RA position appealed to me for many reasons.
 It offered me the opportunity to learn exciting new economic concepts, work on the research frontier, and make friends with a group of fun, intellectually stimulating people.
 Looking back on the two years I spent at the Fed, I find I was able to take advantage of these opportunities and more.
 And now that I’m well into my Ph.D. program, I continue to reap these rewards—the economic insight, programming skills, and research abilities I gained as an RA have proven invaluable to my graduate education.
 The work I did at the Fed helped refine my research interests and prepare me for the challenges that lie ahead, and the friends I made have formed a network of like-minded colleagues within the academic community.
 I can think of no better stepping stone to a Ph.D. program in economics than the New York Fed.”

 “Working as an RA at the New York Fed is one of the best ways to get your feet wet as a research economist and to figure out whether pursuing a Ph.D. is right for you.
 At the New York Fed, you will have the opportunity to collaborate with an amazing group of economists.
 And you will acquire a range of hard skills (programming, econometrics, building economic models) and soft skills (identifying interesting research questions) that will prove to be invaluable if you decide to pursue a research career.”

 HOW DO I APPLY?

-RESEARCH ANALYST Summer 2019: Refer to job number 257163.
-Application review will begin October 15; please apply by that date for consideration.
-After October 15, resumes will be accepted on a rolling basis.
+Summer 2019: Refer to job number 257163.
+Application review began on October 15, but we continue to accept resumes on a rolling basis.